Thai Visa in Penang

 One enterprising travel company has their minibus to Thailand pick up from the Thai Consulate.
 Fruitful Enterprise +60 16 414 4451 .
 Pickup 1430-1500hrs, departs 1530hrs.
 4 hours journey to Hat Yai, 40MYR (plus onward connections to other tourist destinations in Thailand).
 There are plenty of other operators and they all seem to have 4pm buses from downtown Georgetown.

-I went to Penang for a visa because (around 2014) the embassy in Kuala Lumpur started getting stingy with issuing 60 day visas (they want to see a return ticket and (arguably) pre-booked accommodation in Thailand).
+I went to Penang for a visa because (around 2014) the embassy in Kuala Lumpur started getting stingy with issuing 60 day visas (they want to see a return ticket and (arguably) pre-booked accommodation in Thailand (Edit: from 2018, Penang also want these)).
 If you are travelling to Penang from KL – here’s a couple of travel tips:

 A bus from KL to Penang is 5.5 hours and 40MYR.
 They leave pretty frequently from BTS (Bandar Tasik Selatan) terminal.
 Long distance buses to Georgetown arrive in Penang at the Express Bus station in the middle of nowhere (about 15km South of the tourist/accommodation areas).
 Taxi drivers there will try and tell you that a 30MYR taxi is the only way to get downtown.
 That is not true – there is a local bus stop at platform 1.
 Bus 401 goes to downtown for 2MYR.
 You might have to wait half an hour for one to show up.